-Both the G1X Mark II and the B600 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the B600 followed on from the Nikon B500.
+The B600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Nikon B600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.